nrfconnect/sdk-nrf/samples/nrf9160/mqtt_simple/README.rst

 Dependencies
 ************

-This sample uses the following |NCS| libraries:
+This sample uses the following |NCS| library:

 * :ref:`lte_lc_readme`

-It uses the following `sdk-nrfxlib`_ libraries:
+It uses the following `sdk-nrfxlib`_ library:

-* :ref:`nrfxlib:bsdlib`
+* :ref:`nrfxlib:nrf_modem`

-It uses the following Zephyr libraries:
+It uses the following Zephyr library:

 * :ref:`MQTT <zephyr:networking_api>`

-In addition, it uses the following |NCS| samples:
+In addition, it uses the following |NCS| sample:

 * :ref:`secure_partition_manager`